Greenlings and Lingcod: Family Hexagrammidae

 Bait and Tackle: High/low leaders using size 6 hooks and baited with small pieces of shrimp, fresh mussels, pile worms or tube worms are the best set-up.
 Like kelp greenling, rock greenling will often tap the bait first and then return for a solid hit so be prepared.

-Food Value: Greenling are mild-flavored fish suitable for most forms of cooking but they are especially suitable for frying.
+Food Value: Greenling are good quality, mild-flavored fish with large flakes and moderate fat content.
+They’re suitable for most forms of cooking but they are especially good for pan frying.
 Most pier caught fish are fairly small so the fillets may not offer much meat.

 Also—some books use Hexagrammos superciliosus as the scientific name for this fish.
 I’m thinking we need a greenling with the name Hexagrammos supercalifragilisticexpialidocious.
 Perhap it would have some sort of a Mary Poppins look to it?